 Priority Deadline for Transfer and Transition Students

-The priority deadline for transfer and transition students is March 1 for the following fall.
+The priority deadline for transfer and transition students is November 1 for the following spring and March 1 for the following fall.
 Applications received after this date will be considered on a space available basis.
 Students hoping to begin in semesters other than the fall will be considered on a case-by-case basis.

 Application Process for International Students